 Comparing spreadsheets to lists

 When creating a spreadsheet, it's helpful to think of sheets as similar to setlists.
-Each row of the sheet is an item in the list, and each defined column is a data point for each row.
+Each row represents an item in the list, and each column provides data points for the row.
 The following setlist and sheet are equivalent to each other:

 SPL | Sheet equivalent | |||||||||||||||||||||||||||